Airbnb files to go public: Here’s what it says are its 6 biggest risk factors

 - Competition: “The business and industry in which we participate are highly competitive, and we may be unable to compete successfully with our current or future competitors.”

 Before the pandemic, Airbnb was valued at more than $30 billion, making it one of the world’s most valuable startups.
 The company laid off about 25% of its staff in May and has since emphasized its focus on local travel.
-The IPO filing comes as COVID-19 infections are increasing in some of the company’s hottest markets in the United States and Europe, underpinning the extent to which Airbnb’s future is dependent upon the effectiveness and successful distribution of a vaccine.
+The IPO filing comes as COVID-19 infections are increasing in some of the company’s hottest markets in the U.S. and Europe, underpinning the extent to which Airbnb’s future is dependent upon the effectiveness and successful distribution of a vaccine.